(Updated, July, 2021.)

-Fast forward to January of 2021, and Amazon.com is now very heavily involved in providing web storage space — controlling around 45% of the international market.
+Fast forward to January of 2021: Amazon.com became very heavily involved in providing web storage space — controlling around 45% of the international market.
 And, in fact, the largest single portion of their revenue comes from web services—even more than from selling their books, bangles, and yoga pants.
 They now have huge server farms, hidden all over the country that are used for hosting Amazon Prime movies and leased out to a huge variety of corporate and government customers.

 After the November presidential election, but before the January 20th inauguration, Amazon let loose their inner “political activist.”
 In conspiracy with Apple and Google, Amazon actively targeted the conservative social media service Parler–booting them off of their cloud servers.
 Because they had used some proprietary Amazon Web Services software, it may take weeks or even months for Parler to get fully back in business.
 They may even resort to building a fully independent server farm, at great expense.
 In my opinion, Amazon’s takedown of Parler was a reprehensible form of censorship and prior restraint on the alternative media that depends on free access to social media platforms.
 I considered this the “last straw”.
 I could no longer in good conscience ally myself in any way with Amazon.com.